airtai/faststream/docs/docs/en/nats/publishing/index.md

 # Publishing

-**FastStream** `NatsBroker` supports all regular [publishing usecases](../../getting-started/publishing/index.md){.internal-link}. you can use them without any changes.
+**FastStream** `NatsBroker` supports all regular [publishing usecases](../../getting-started/publishing/index.md){.internal-link}.
+You can use them without any changes.

-However, if you wish to further customize the publishing logic further, you should take a more deep-dive look at specific RabbitBroker parameters.
+However, if you wish to further customize the publishing logic, you should take a deeper look at specific `NatsBroker` parameters.

 ## NATS Publishing